Aaron Judge Player Props: Yankees vs. Twins

 Aaron Judge At The Plate

-- Judge has 15 hits to go with a slugging percentage of .608, both of which lead New York hitters this season.
+- Judge leads New York in slugging percentage (.623) and total hits (16) this season.

-- Among the qualifying hitters in MLB, he ranks 61st in batting average, 71st in on-base percentage, and 23rd in slugging.
+- Among qualifying hitters, he ranks 53rd in batting average, while his on-base percentage ranks 46th and he is 18th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.